FUNDED ORGANIZATIONS

 Pacific Northwest Dance Foundation is dedicated to equitable art education for all through free classes, material and performance opportunities in our community.

-Puget Sound Revels builds and celebrates community through traditional (and not-so-traditional) song, dance and story drawn from many cultures and times.
-Revels is a convener of communal celebration - offering theater productions, seasonal celebrations, and educational opportunities for all ages.
+Puget Sound Revels® builds community through the arts using traditional song, dance, and story drawn from many cultures.
+Revels offers theater productions, seasonal celebrations, and educational opportunities for people of all ages, races, genders, and across the community.

 Queer NW’s mission is to enhance the betterment of the LGBTQ+ community of the Pacific Northwest by showcasing the unique and talented individuals, groups, and organizations with emphasis on art, culture, health, and rights that make this community’s diversity incredibly remarkable.